taladan/TOP-calculator/README.md

 - Escape: This will clear the display and dump the value of the global RUNNING_TOTAL to 0, effectively clearing state.
 - C: Same as escape
 - Backspace: remove one character from the rightmost end of the number string
-- Delete: delete the entire number string and repopulate with the previous value

 ```js
 //syntax